2025–26 Hong Kong Premier League: Split

 After 18 matches, the league splits into two groups of five teams.
 The top five are grouped into the Championship Group and the bottom five into the Challenging Group, with the teams playing every other team in their group once (either at home or away).
 The exact matches are determined by the position of the teams in the league table at the time of the split.
+All matches are played at neutral venues.